WELCOME TO A REAL

 Will there be a ceremony?

 No!
-We intentionally had a small ceremony just after we eloped so we wouldn’t have to wear uncomfy bridal attire and stand awkwardly in front of people for an extended amount of time.
-No thanks!
-Actually, the more informal the better.
+We intentionally had a small ceremony just after we eloped so we wouldn’t have to wear uncomfy bridal attire and stand awkwardly in front of people for an extended amount of time so really the more informal the better.

 Is there a dress code?